 - a.
 Using telecommunications services for any purpose which violates college policies, local, state or federal laws is prohibited - b.
-Deliberately misrepresenting someone's identity or affiliation via telecommunications - c.
+Using telecommunications services for any purpose for commercial purposes or personal gain - c.
+Deliberately misrepresenting someone's identity or affiliation via telecommunications - d.
 Sending harassing, intimidating, abusive or offensive content to or about others e.
-Intercepting, disrupting, or altering communications in any manner - d.
+Intercepting, disrupting, or altering communications in any manner - e.
 Using someone else's identity and password.